AstroLudwig/SUMS_UVPhotometricCatalog/README.md

 Code — MIT License  <br>
 Data — CC BY 4.0<br>

-Please contact Bethany Ludwig should you have any questions.<br>
+Questions or feedback?
+I’d be happy to hear from you — please contact Dr. Bethany Ludwig. <br>

 # Abstract & Summary
 This repository contains all code used in this project.
 Below is a brief summary, please consult our paper for further details.<br>